The Santa Clauses

-The Santa Clauses is an American Christmas comedy television series created by Jack Burditt for Disney+ and based on The Santa Clause film series.
-It serves as a sequel to The Santa Clause 3: The Escape Clause (2006) and features Tim Allen, Elizabeth Mitchell, Eric Lloyd, and David Krumholtz reprising their roles from the film series.
+The Santa Clauses is an American Christmas fantasy comedy television series created by Jack Burditt for Disney+ and based on The Santa Clause film series.
+Serving as a sequel to The Santa Clause 3: The Escape Clause (2006), Tim Allen, Elizabeth Mitchell, Eric Lloyd, and David Krumholtz all reprise their roles from the film series.
 Jack Burditt serves as showrunner and executive producer.
 It premiered on November 16, 2022.
-The Santa Clauses was renewed for a second season in December 2022.
+In December 2022, The Santa Clauses was renewed for a second season which premiered with two episodes on November 8, 2023.